Mehar-Aziz/band-name-generator/README.md

 ## Overview

-The **Band Name Generator** is a Python program designed to generate Band name with the help of ones' City and Pet.
+The **Band Name Generator** is a Python program designed to generate Band name with the help of ones' City and Pet names.

 ## Installation